AxelThevenot/Genetic_Algorithm/README.md

         started = not started
 ```

-The `nextGeneration()` waits for the start and throw the displaying function.
+The `nextGeneration()` function waits for the start and throw the displaying function.

 ```python
 def nextGeneration(frame_number):